FEMA Fire Management Assistance Declaration – Washington Tunnel Five Fire

 FEMA Alert

-FEMA has issued a Major Disaster Declaration for the state of Tennessee to supplement state, tribal and local recovery efforts in areas affected by severe storms, straight-line winds, and tornadoes from March 31 – April 1, 2023.
-The following areas have been approved for assistance:
+FEMA has issued a Major Disaster Declaration for the state of North Dakota to supplement state, tribal and local recovery efforts in the areas affected by flooding from April 10, 2023 -May 6, 2023.
+The following areas has been approved for assistance:

 Public Assistance: